Day 1 – Ubud Outskirts

 8. Goa Gajah, Elephant Cave

-Don’t worry, no elephants and animal abuse here.
+Don’t worry; no elephants and animal abuse here.
 Just outside of Ubud is a meditation cave carved out of the rock.
-It is a small temple and easily to visit.
+It is a small temple and easy to visit.
 The entrance is 15000 IDR per person.
 Sarongs are for free near the ticket counter inside.